 Sommer’s Recipe Highlights

-Fresh Ingredients – This light and satisfying shrimp salad is made with freshest ingredients, including juicy shrimp, creamy avocado chunks and chilled cucumbers all dressed in a delicious lime sauce.
+Fresh Ingredients – This light and satisfying shrimp salad is made with freshest ingredients, including juicy shrimp, creamy avocado chunks, and chilled cucumbers all dressed in a delicious lime sauce.
+Even though it’s healthy, I always feel like I’m eating something really special.

-Make-Ahead Friendly – I absolutely love making this recipe ahead of time, because as the flavors soak and meld together, it actually tastes even better!
-Plus, this is great for meal prepping.
+Make-Ahead Friendly – I absolutely love making this recipe ahead of time, because as the flavors soak and meld together, it actually tastes even better later in the day, or the next day!
+Plus, this is great for meal-prepping lunches throughout the week.

-Quick & Easy – This chilled and delicious shrimp salad comes together in just 20 minutes, making the perfect recipe for when you’re short on time.
+Quick & Easy – This chilled, delicious shrimp dish comes together in just 20 minutes, making it the perfect recipe for when you’re short on time, but still want to impress!

 Key Ingredients and Tips

-- Shrimp – For the base of this dish, I always use jumbo sized shrimp that I make to sure to peel and devein before roasting.
+• Shrimp – For the base of this dish, I always use jumbo-sized shrimp that I make sure to peel and devein before roasting.
+Fresh is best, but you can also use frozen shrimp that you thaw and dry before cooking.

-- Cucumber – English cucumber adds the perfect amount of crunch and texture to this dish.
+• Cucumber – Cucumber adds the perfect amount of crunch and texture to this dish.
+I personally like english cucumbers because they are extra firm and have less seeds.

-- Avocado – I always use ripened avocado so that every chunk is perfectly creamy.
+• Avocado – I always use just ripened avocado so that every chunk is perfectly creamy, but still firm.

-- Lime juice – To get that tangy flavor profile, I squeeze some fresh lime into the dressing.
+• Lime juice – To get that tangy flavor profile, I squeeze some fresh lime into the dressing.
+Don’t use the bottled kind.
+It has a weird aftertaste.

 How to Make